-2: “Long life over fast fashion” Dr. Denim develops long-lasting, quality products which don’t quickly go out of fashion and which last longer.
+2: “Long life over fast fashion” Dr. Denim develops quality products that last longer and don’t go out of fashion.
 When you are done with your jeans or your t-shirt, you should be able to give them to a friend or sell them second hand.
 Garments don't belong in landfills.

-3: “Volume over greenwashing” It’s not about how many ‘options’ there are.
-It’s about the total quantity delivered, so we put the greatest effort into our volume products because that's what makes the biggest difference.
+3: “Volume over greenwashing” Sustainability is not about how many ‘options’ there are that are sustainable; it’s about the total quantity delivered, so we put the greatest effort into our volume products because that's what makes the biggest difference.
 We do not make exaggerated or made-up individual product claims.

 Dr. Denim is a member of the Swedish chemical’s group (Kemikaliegruppen). we use Kemikaliegruppen's chemicals guideline as a basis for our our chemical policy which makes our policy stricter than both the EU directive 1907/2006 “REACH” and California Prop.
-65. The complete REACH chemicals list can be found here https://echa.europa.eu/candidate-list-table
+65.

 Dr. Denim does not use any of the following materials for reasons relating to animal welfare:

 At Dr. Denim we believe it's important to address the total impact on human health and the planet based on data.

 The table below shows that from an emissions perspective, sea freight is by far the least harmful mode of transport, and it is the primary mode of transport we use at Dr. Denim.

 By shipping full containers on large bulk container ships, the environmental impact of transporting one pair of Dr. Denim jeans is minimized compared with small scale transport.

 A small share of the Dr. Denim volume is transported by truck, from Turkey to Sweden.